 Staying on Track with Your Allergies

 During the flu season, it is even more important to keep your allergies in check.
-Mold, which is still around through the fall and sometimes winter is notorious for triggering allergy-related attacks.
+Mold, which is still around through the fall and sometimes winter, is notorious for triggering allergy-related attacks.
 Whenever possible, you should try to avoid your allergy triggers to prevent allergic asthma attacks from occurring.

 If you are unable to avoid your allergy triggers, you need to make sure that you follow the prevention program that has been prescribed for you by your allergist.
 You should be taking your inhaled steroids to help keep your sinuses and bronchial tubes clear.
 Don’t wait to start taking your medication until your allergy symptoms start.
-Being these medications take time to work, you should begin taking them before and throughout the season for the best results.
+Since these medications take time to work, you should begin taking them before and throughout the season for the best results.

 When preventive measures fail to prevent asthma flares, it’s time to discuss what other treatment options may work for you with your allergist.
 Contacting your allergist is the best way to alleviate your symptoms and find a better treatment plan.